 These two procedures are slightly time-consuming and mostly carried out in a clinic.

-Post insemination care is necessary to increase the possibility of implantation and chances of pregnancy.
-It refrains animals and humans from too many activities so that they can be relaxed and implantation may take place.
+Post-insemination care is necessary to increase the possibility of implantation and chances of pregnancy.
+It restrains animals and humans from too many activities so that they can be relaxed and implantation may take place.
 In humans, doctors may prescribe sexual abstinence for a few days, check for pregnancy symptoms, and get tested.
-Post-mate care entails physical examination of the female, looking for signs of heat or pregnancy and nutrient rich food for the pregnant female.
+Post-mating care entails physical examination of the female, looking for signs of heat or pregnancy and nutrient-rich food for the pregnant female.

 Artificial insemination is widely used in improving livestock breeds.
 It helps farmers obtain high-quality animals without natural mating.
 This method also supports disease control and better productivity.
 It is an important tool in animal husbandry.